-Mr. Miřacký is also Director of Financing and Treasury of EPH and holds other positions outside of the Group.
+Mr. Miřacký is also Deputy Chief Financial Officer of EPH and holds other positions outside of the Group.
 He has been employed in the EPH group since November 2012.

 Mr. Miřacký is also a member of the board of directors of Pozagas and serves on the Issuer's risk committee.
 Prior to joining the Group, Mr. Miřacký worked for over eight years on different positions at The Royal Bank of Scotland (previously ABN AMRO Bank).